 It is a common practice to blanch veggies before freezing.
 But, you can also use this technique to soften some vegetables.
 In fact, blanching can offer numerous perks, culinary and health-wise.
 Basically, the main purpose of blanching is to stop enzyme activity.
 But, that’s not all.
 Your veggies are also cleaned and brightened during the process.

 Steaming is considered as one of the most effective way to retain nutrients in vegetables.
 But, there’s a downside.
-Like blanching, fat-soluble vitamins namely vitamins A, D, E and K are not readily absorbed by our body.
+Like blanching, fat-soluble vitamins namely vitamins A, D, E and K are not readily absorbed by your body.
 A remedy for this is to pair your steamed veggies with a fat-containing dish.
-You can also complement it with butter, ghee, olive oil or sesame oil.
-This will not only enhance vitamin absorption.
-It can also add flavor to your steamed vegetables.
+You can also complement them with butter, ghee, olive oil, or sesame oil.
+This will not only enhance vitamin absorption but add flavor to your steamed vegetables as well.

 3. Baking and Roasting

 For most nutritionist, roasting or baking veggies is the best cooking method to retain the nutrients in your food.
 This is actually a healthy alternative for deep-frying.
 What makes roasted veggies special?

 If you’re familiar with the caramelisation reaction in food, roasting is the best method to unleash the natural sweetness or the so-called “butterscotch” flavor of starchy veggies like potatoes.

 In a nutritional point of view, baking or roasting are evidently deemed as an excellent way to cook vegetables.
 One primary reason for this is it increases bioavailability of nutrients.
 Compared to boiling, water-soluble substances are not leached.